Skip to Main Content

 Bilingual Coordination

-Our coordinators bridge communication between international crews and local English and French-speaking vendors, authorities, and crew.
-Fluent bilingual coordination eliminates miscommunication and keeps your Canadian production running smoothly.
+Our coordinators bridge communication between global crews and local English and French-speaking vendors, authorities, and crew.
+Fluent bilingual planning eliminates miscommunication and keeps your Canadian production running smoothly.

 04.